The algebraic small object argument as a saturation: Introduction

+The algebraic small object argument does not come with an obvious equivalent for this story.
+Even if we start from a discrete diagram of generators, it is not clear how to extract a cell complex decomposition from Garner's construction \cite[\S6.4]{garner:07}.
+For a non-discrete diagram, it is not even clear what the notion of cell complex should be.

-We contribute an analogue to the concept of ``saturated class of maps'' for \textsc{awfs}'s.
-The first step is a predictable change of perspective: rather than the \emph{class} of left maps induced by an \textsc{awfs}, we should have in mind its \emph{category} of left maps.
-In fact, we will use the \emph{double categorical} structure of left maps described by \textcite{bourke-garner:16}, which captures the fact that the left maps are closed under composition.
+We contribute an analogue to the concept of saturated class of maps for \textsc{awfs}'s and show that the category of left maps of a cofibrantly generated \textsc{awfs} is ``least'' among the ``saturated classes'' containing the diagram that generates it.